questionlp/api.wwdt.me/API Design.md

         }
     }

-In addition to the JSON response being returned in the response body, a status code of `404 Not Found` will be returned when a requested object cannot be located.
-Other fail conditions will return a `419 Failed Request`.
+In addition to the JSON response being returned in the response body, a status code of `404` will be returned when a requested object cannot be located.
+Other fail conditions will return a `400`.

 ### Error